 “They saw advert writing as a chore.
 And yet bizarrely still thought their adverts were brilliant.
 Which they weren’t.
 Some were even copy and paste efforts of job specifications.”

-And like most business owners, this was at odds with a constant drive for professionalism and consistency versus maximum efficiency and productivity.
+And like most recruitment agency business owners, this was at odds with a constant drive for professionalism, consistency and maximum efficiency.

 Mark came across AdBuilder in a Facebook advert, and the timing was spot-on.

-“We’d had a meeting that day talking about escalating advertising costs, yet a decline in numbers of applicants and a subsequent drop in filled roles.
-And we had a couple of relatively new guys who it was proving virtually impossible to train to write a good advert.
+“We’d had a meeting that day talking about escalating advertising costs, yet a decline in the numbers of applicants we were receiving and a subsequent drop in filled roles.
+And we had a couple of relatively new guys working for us who it was proving virtually impossible to train to write a good advert.
 It wasn’t a good day.”

 Mark started a free trial, and instantly saw the benefit that AdBuilder could bring to his agency.